bosskmk/pluto_filtered_list/README.md

 print(filteredList); // ['one', 'two', 'three', 'four', 'five']

+/// Set the filter.
+/// Implement a callback function that returns a bool type.
-filteredList.setFilter((element) => element.length == 4); // ['four', 'five']
+/// The example filters a string of length 4, as shown below. filteredList.setFilter((element) => element.length == 4); // ['four', 'five']

+/// Only elements of length 4 in the list were filtered out,
-print(filteredList.length); // 2
+/// resulting in the length of the list being 2. print(filteredList.length); // 2

 print(filteredList[0]); // 'four'

 print(filteredList[1]); // 'five'

-filteredList.setFilter(null); // ['one', 'two', 'three', 'four', 'five']
+/// You can turn off the filter by passing null to setFilter. filteredList.setFilter(null); // ['one', 'two', 'three', 'four', 'five']

-print(filteredList.length); // 5
+/// The filter is cleared, so the length of the original list is 5. print(filteredList.length); // 5

 print(filteredList[0]); // 'one'